 4. Serve people in need

 Identify an organization with which you would like to participate.
-Sign up and get trained.
-Then volunteer to serve throughout the season of Lent.
+Find out what is required to become a volunteer, then sign up to serve throughout the season of Lent.
 When Jesus washed his disciples' feet at the Last Supper, he taught that we are called not to be served, but to serve (John 13:1-17).

 5. Visit the lonely

 Jesus also taught his disciples to treat others as we would treat him.
 This included visiting those who are sick and in prison (Matthew 25:31-36).
-Talk to a local nursing home about washing wheelchairs, or a children's hospital about visiting with parents of patients.
-Volunteer with a prison ministry, senior center, or any other place where people need some human contact.
-Play games, tell stories, look at photo albums, and enjoy those about whom Jesus said, "when you have done it for [them], you have done it for me."
+Talk to local nursing homes, children’s hospitals, prisons, senior centers or any other place where people need some human contact.
+Even if you can't visit in person, you can send a card, make a phone call or seek another way to let someone know you care.
+If a facility allows for in-person visits, find out how you may visit (observing all procedures to keep everyone safe).
+When together, play games, look at photo albums, tell stories and enjoy those about whom Jesus said, "When you have done it for [them], you have done it for me."

 6. Read Wesley's sermons about the Sermon on the Mount